vaskoGut/Learning/README.md

        ```

    20. ### arrow-function
-       This inside arrow function is referenced, pointed to the global object.
-We normal function declaration - it points to the inner scope.
+       Arrow fuction inherits this from outside function.
+In normal function this points out to global object.

         ```javascript
           function RegularFunction() {